Chan Buddhism: Literary Chan – Song dynasty (c. 960–1300)

 The Five Dynasties and Ten Kingdoms Period was followed by the Song dynasty, which established a strong central government.
-During the Song dynasty, Chan (禪) was used by the government to strengthen its control over the country, and Chan grew to become the largest sect in Chinese Buddhism.
+During the Song dynasty, Chan (禪) was used by the government to strengthen its control over the country, and Chan grew to become the largest tradition in Chinese Buddhism.
 An ideal picture of the Chan of the Tang period was produced, which served the legacy of this newly acquired status:

 Five Houses of Chan

 During the Song the Five Houses (Ch. 五家) of Chan, or five "schools", were recognized.
 These were not originally regarded as "schools" or "sects", but based on the various Chan-genealogies.
 Historically they have come to be understood as "schools".

 The Five Houses of Chan are: